 For the Forum, the intention of highlighting women in sustainability has unintentionally created an impressive list of over 300+ female speakers that other events now use as a key resource tool.
 What’s more, after encouraging mentorships and scholarships over the years, this conference has given rise to a “Youth Mentorship Program,” which connects seasoned environmental professionals directly with students.
 What started as a more localized event has grown to attract attendees from all over the world who are now inquiring as to how they can replicate the Forum in their own respective areas.

-As the event wrapped up, it was clear that this new way of thinking, “business as (un)usual,” had produced a highly collaborative environment that resonated with women.
+As the event wrapped up, it was clear that this new way of thinking, “business as (un)usual,” had produced a highly collaborative environment that resonated with women in green.
 You could almost see all the little seeds being planted.
 The anticipation of what may pop up next is quite exciting.